Information for participants

 Travel

-The John Anderson campus is about a 20 minute drive from Glasgow airport, although during the rush hour it can take considerably longer.
+The John Anderson campus is about a 20 minute drive from Glasgow airport, although during rush hour it can take considerably longer.

 There is a frequent bus service (the Glasgow Shuttle) from the airport to Buchanan Street Bus Station (see campus map), from where the campus is a 10 minute walk: the bus ride is usually almost as quick as taking a taxi.
 A single ticket currently costs £10.50 and an open return £17 when purchased on the bus or via the First Bus app.
+Buses accept contactless payment, but please ask the driver for a ticket before paying if you require proof of travel.

 Both Central and Queen Street Railway Stations are within 10/15 minutes walking distance of the campus, or alternatively a short taxi journey (c.
 5 minutes).

 If you are arriving by car, please note that Glasgow now has a Low Emission Zone scheme.
-More information on the zone is available from Glasgow City Council.
+More information on the zone is available from Glasgow City Council

 Please note that under new rules, visitors to the UK may require an ATAS Certificate to conduct research.
 If you are a researcher on a standard visitor visa attending meetings, conferences, seminars or interviews, or giving speeches, and will not be undertaking research during your time in the UK, you do not need to apply for ATAS clearance.
-To check whether clearance is required, you may check the current UK Government guidance."
+To check whether clearance is required, you may check the current UK Government guidance.

 Accommodation